ozhey/advanced-java/README.md

-### Solutions for advanced java course of The Open University, semester 2022A
+### Solutions for Advanced Java course of The Open University, semester 2022A